aws-samples/aws-edu-exam-analytics/README.md

 Select in AWS Console the Amazon Quicksight service now, we will use the previously created summary table for our visual analysis and exploration of ENEM students' grades over the years.

-If this is your first time to connect to []Amazon Quicksight](https://aws.amazon.com/quicksight/), you will need to register and choose the edition (Standard or Enterprise), in addition to give a name to the account.
+If this is your first time to connect to [Amazon Quicksight](https://aws.amazon.com/quicksight/), you will need to register and choose the edition (Standard or Enterprise), in addition to give a name to the account.

 1. In the Security Setting, check the access to the **Amazon S3** bucket that you created with the data, and the bucket created for the Athena query output, with write permission for the workgroup, as shown below: